 - Access the SGDP public project by selecting Simons Genome Diversity Project from Public projects in the top navigation bar.

-- Place your mouse cursor over the project title.
+- Click the info icon next to the the project title.
 Project information box is displayed.

 - In the bottom-right part of the project information box, click Copy project.